lewishowles/components/src/components/messaging/notification-handler/notification-handler.md

 - type: `Boolean`
 - default: `true`

-Whether to display the “Mark all read” button.
+Whether to display the "Mark all read" button.
 Deactivating means the user will be required to mark notifications as read individually.

 ### `allowReload`

 - type: `Boolean`
 - default: `true`

-Whether to display the “Reload” button.
+Whether to display the "Reload" button.
 Deactivating means new notifications will only be shown when something triggers a re-load in the parent component.

 ### `loading`